 37. Explore the UK’s Most Expensive Seaside

-Sandbanks, near Bournemouth, is Britain’s most expensive seaside town, and by area the tiny peninsula has the fourth highest land value in the world!
+Sandbanks, near Bournemouth, is Britain’s most expensive seaside town, and by area, the tiny peninsula has the fourth highest land value in the world!
 It’s been nicknamed “Britain’s Palm Beach” because of the area’s insane property prices and golden sands.
-When you’re done oggling at the mansions, the beach is one of the most beautiful in the area, or you can take the ferry over to Studland for the quieter, dune-ridden Knoll Beach.
+When you’re done ogling at the mansions, the beach is one of the most beautiful in the area, or you can take the ferry over to Studland for the quieter, dune-ridden Knoll Beach.

 38. Russell Coates Museum in Bournemouth

 A Grade II listed building just steps from Bournemouth Beach, the Russel Coates museum is a lavish seaside villa which was bought in 1901 by Merton Russell-Cotes as a (rather extravagant) birthday present for his wife Annie.
 Over the years they filled it with an eclectic collection of art and exotic items from around the world, creating a weird and fascinating museum.